National Library of the Cook Islands: History

 Planning for the library began in 1961, with a committee backed by the Resident Commissioner Oliver Dare.
 A site on Taputapuatea was donated by the Makea Nui Ariki and the Parliament of the Cook Islands agreed to match donations with public money.
 Plans for the library were drawn up by New Zealand Ministry of Works architect Kenneth Mills.
+The construction of the building was eventually funded by a loan from the Government of Nauru.
+Renovations were carried out in 2021.